Shin-Iwakuni Station

 Shin-Iwakuni Station (新岩国駅, Shin-Iwakuni-eki) is a railway station on the high-speed Sanyo Shinkansen line in Iwakuni, Yamaguchi, Japan, operated by West Japan Railway Company (JR West).

 Lines

 Shin-Iwakuni Station is served by the high-speed Sanyo Shinkansen line.

 It is linked by a walkway to the Seiryū-Shin-Iwakuni Station on the Nishikigawa Seiryū Line.

+Platforms

+The Shinkansen Platform consists of 1 island platform and 2 side platforms totalling 3 tracks.
+There are also 2 tracks in the centre for passing trains.

 History

 Shin-Iwakuni Station opened on 10 March 1975, coinciding with the opening of the Sanyo Shinkansen extension west of Okayama to Hakata.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR West.